Meal Times, Formal Halls and Special Dinners

 Bookings and Prices (except Formal Halls)

 Just show up with your Bod Card – make sure to top it up in advance here.
-Each main course costs between £3 and £5 depending on how much you eat.
+Each main course costs £2.90 and you can pick up to 3 different sides at 90p each.

 Venue (except Formal Halls)